HINTS AND TIPS

 Below is a factory wiring diagram showing the circuits that you may wish to alter.

-Click on Diagram for larger Picture
+Click Here for larger Diagram

 In the diagram above, I cut the jumper wire between fuse 4 and fuse 3 as close as I can to fuse 3.
 I cut the jumper wire between fuse 3 and fuse 2 in the center of the wire.
 I cut the jumper between fuse 2 and fuse 1as close to fuse 2 as I can.